readysetmark/WealthPulse/Readme.md

 - [x] Review & restore commented code in symbolprices.cs and journalservice.cs

 Balance Report
-- [ ] Update logic for calculating basis and real value for commodities
+- [x] Update logic for calculating basis and real value for commodities
-	- I'm checking this in in a horrible state.
-Still to do:
-		- calculate basis total -- not sure how to do this cleanly right now
-		- need to generate parent accounts w/ amounts (used to do this, but removed and it should be done as a later step in the balance report)
 - [x] Need query function for latest price as of date (check .pricedb then ledger prices)
-- [ ] Can I use LINQ for querying?

-Selloff
-- [ ] Will need to write this function
+- [x] Make ":convert" a report option

 Tooling
 - [ ] FAKE build scripts